 Good Standing: Maintain a cumulative grade point average of 3.0 (B) or better in any term.

-Probation: Will be subject to probation when cumulative grade point average falls below 3.0 (B) in any term.
+Probation: Will be subject to probation when the grade point average falls below 3.0 (B) in any term.

 Will be subject to declassification from the graduate degree and/or advanced credential program and from further enrollment in the university if, during the semester of probation, there is a failure to achieve the minimum cumulative grade point average of 3.0 (B).